Table of Contents

 I believe that the point of life--your life--is to discover those moments that make you come alive, to notice when your body gives a full-throated yes to the world.

-It all starts with getting curious about your own life.
+So, "What's the Point of Life?"
+It all starts with getting curious about your own life and what it all means

-What have you experienced that made you think, "Yes.
-This is who I am."
+Haven't you ever experienced anything that made you think, "Yes!
+This is who I am!"?

 It starts there.